Only if you have one or more of the following:

-You must have some cash invested referred to as "risk capital", "skin" and "equity" :
+* You must have some cash invested referred to as "risk capital" and "equity"

-You must demonstrate your ability to pay and pay-off (also known as "exit strategy) the loan being requested.
+* You must demonstrate your ability to pay the monthly payments and pay-off the loan when the loan matures (“exit Strategy”).
 In some cases we can deduct pre-paid interest from your loan proceeds known as an "interest Reserve".

 Up to 65% percent of the property's value.
 Our minimum is $500,000 (smaller loans minimum fee $5,000) to $2,000,000.

-All loans are secured by a Note and Deed of Trust on your real property.
+All loans are secured by a Promissory Note and Deed of Trust on your real property.

 A completed loan application or personal financial statement.